ablaom/MachineLearningInJulia2020/tutorials.md

 A workshop introducing the machine learning toolbox [MLJ](https://alan-turing-institute.github.io/MLJ.jl/stable/)

 ### Environment instantiation

-To work properly the directory containing this file must be a copy (clone) or [this]() repository directory.
-The loads a Julia environment and forces pre-compilation of modules.
+The following loads a Julia environment and forces pre-compilation of some packages.

-If this the binder notebook version of the tutorial, you are better off skipping the evaluation of this first cell.
+If this the **binder** notebook version of the tutorial, we recommend you *skip* evaluation of this first cell.

 ```julia
 DIR = @__DIR__